DockerSecurityPlayground/DSP/README.md

 ```
 docker ps
 ```
-DO NOT USE SUDO if you are running DSP with normaal user.
+DO NOT USE SUDO if you are running DSP with normal user.
 If you have the following error:
 ```
 vagrant@vagrant:~/git/DockerSecurityPlayground$ docker ps